eye-care/updates/README.md

 ```bash
 npm run start
 ```
-This will start the server on your local system, and give you a local URL you can reference to view the site, and any changes you make locally.
+This will start the server on your local system, and give you a local URL (most likely localhost:1313 but it may give you a different port if that one's already in use) you can open in your browser to view the site, and any changes you make locally.

 ## Project structure
-As this is using the Doks system, it follows the basic layouts defined in that project and you may find that documentation helpful, but for a basic orientation:
+As this is using the Doks system, it follows the basic layouts defined in that project and you may find that documentation helpful (see below), but for a basic orientation:
 * Templates for the major layouts can be found here: https://github.com/eye-care/updates/tree/main/layouts
 * Content that is displayed in those layouts is here: https://github.com/eye-care/updates/tree/main/content
 * You can adjust the navigation elements here: https://github.com/eye-care/updates/blob/main/config/_default/menus.toml